OuhscBbmc/BbmcResources/services/data-management/database-services.md

 {Sree, please fill in some details here.}

 ### Backups & Disaster Recovery Drills

 **Backups**
-The data in the Warehouse Database is not as critical as the Collection Darabase and can be recovered back from external sources.The backup strategy is to have full backup every night.
+The data in the Warehouse Database is not as critical as the Collection Database and can be recovered back from external sources.The backup strategy is to have full backup every night.

 **Possible disaster recovery models:**

 -Always on high availablity
 -Asynch database Mirroring
 -Log shipping